cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/config.md

 ## Client

-The configuration items on the Client side all use `server.xxx` when initializing the Server, such as:
+The configuration items on the Client side all use `client.xxx` when initializing the Client, such as:

 ```go
 package main